ChainSafe/gossamer/.github/ISSUE_TEMPLATE.md

 --->

 - [ ] I have read [CONTRIBUTING](CONTRIBUTING.md) and [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md)
-- [ ] I provided as much information as possible and necessary
+- [ ] I have provided as much information as possible and necessary
-- [ ] I intend to submit a pull request to fix this issue
+- [ ] I am planning to submit a pull request to fix this issue myself

 <!--- Modified from trufflesuite/ganache -->